 Substances you are allergic to that come in contact with the lip area or oral mucosa can induce angular cheilitis.
 And if an irritant is already present, it helps the allergen to penetrate deeper into the area, aggravating the condition.
 Here are some common substances that cause allergies:4

-Flavorings, fragrances, and other additives in products such as lip balms, aftershave lotions, cosmetics, cigarettes, foods, or other similar products
+- Additives: Flavorings, fragrances, and other additives in products such as lip balms, aftershave lotions, cosmetics, cigarettes, foods, or other similar products.

-Nickel, gold, mercury, palladium, cobalt, etc., that are used in dentures, fillings, braces, spectacle frames, musical instruments, and any other equipment you come in contact with
+- Metals: Nickel, gold, mercury, palladium, cobalt, etc., that are used in dentures, fillings, braces, spectacle frames, musical instruments, and any other equipment you come in contact with.

-Any products with sunscreen that might lead to chronic lip irritation
+- Sunscreen: Any products with sunscreen that might lead to chronic lip irritation.

-Preservatives, antiseptics, and antioxidants such as formaldehyde, propolis, etc., that are mostly used in cosmetic products like nail color, lotions, and lipstick and also products like gum and musical instrument varnish
+- Preservatives: Preservatives, antiseptics, and antioxidants such as formaldehyde, propolis, etc., that are mostly used in cosmetic products like nail color, lotions, and lipstick and also products like gum and musical instrument varnish.

-Corticosteroids, neomycin, triclosan, or other chemicals in products like creams, ointments, toothpaste, and mouthwash
+- Medications: Corticosteroids, neomycin, triclosan, or other chemicals in products like creams, ointments, toothpaste, and mouthwash.

 3. Due To Infections